Probably you already have staff name tags. If not yet, create name tags for employees right now using MakeBadge badge maker.

 Template.
 If you select an ordinary name tag template, apply some elements to modify it: unique size, unusual proportions or shape.
 MakeBadge badge maker allows you to make square, rounded, rectangular name badges.
 There’s an option to add a colorful placeholder that can divide your employee document into several visibly meaningful areas.

 Color.
 Color must be suitable for your business.
 It should add professional style to badges.
-Remember about font colors – they should match name badge background palette.
+Remember about font colors – they should match the name badge background palette.
 If you have a certain colors kit that you use for a corporate website, uniform, a logo, a door sign, then go ahead and use the similar colors on your staff name tags.
-Thus, they be grasped as a continuation of your brand image.
+Thus, they are grasped as a continuation of your brand image.
 See our previous post to learn about all branding aspects.

 Readable content.
 The main function of an employee name tag is to quickly provide correct info to a customer about the staff.
 That’s why any person with any vision should get acquainted with an employee in a second.
 When you add words to your employee badge by clicking “+Text” button in MakeBadge app, choose a standard newspaper font: Arial, Georgia, or Times New Roman.
 Ideally, select a black font for white background or white letters for name tags with black background.